Queens DA Brown is resigning due to poor health

-A longtime New York City prosecutor and former judge who presided over the arraignment of "Son of Sam" killer David Berkowitz says he's resigning due to poor health.
+Richard A. Brown, a longtime New York City prosecutor and former judge who presided over the arraignment of "Son of Sam" killer David Berkowitz, announced Thursday he is resigning due to poor health.

-Queens District Attorney Richard A. Brown said Thursday that he has designated his chief assistant, John Ryan, to exercise his duties until his official resignation on June 1.
+The 86-year-old Democrat, who has Parkinson's disease, said he has designated his chief assistant, John Ryan, to exercise his duties until his official resignation on June 1, "the twenty-eighth anniversary of my first assuming this office."
+He said he will "continue to work closely with my staff" for an orderly transition.

-He had announced in January that he planned to retire at the end of the year.
+He had announced in January he planned to retire at the end of the year.
+"It had been my hope that I would be able to finish out this term in office.
+Unfortunately, that is not to be," Brown said in a statement.

+Brown ran unopposed six times and became the borough's longest-serving district attorney, but he would have faced competition this time around.
+The borough president, a city councilman and a former judge were already jockeying for the job before his January announcement.

 Sign Up and Save